ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Analytics-Manual.md

 # Time View over  Log file - `:timelog`

-Given a log file (usually a server log), it will compute the average, min, and max response times of the volleys.
+Given a log file (usually a server log), it will compute the average, min, and max NLU engine response times of the volleys.
+And for LINUX, how long it took from first detection of incoming connection to get to the engine (including reading incoming data).

 # Views over User Logs - `:trim`